Dunn's River Falls

 There are rather many places in Jamaica where such underground streams come to the surface.
 Such springs are called river rises or resurgences.

 Water, which leaves the limestone and comes to the surface and open air, precipitates the dissolved lime.
-Thus along the spring bed and river stream is precipitated light colored material - travertine.
+Thus along the spring bed and river stream is precipitated light colored material - tufa.

-Such travertine waterfalls are not very frequent in the world but not that rare either - travertine terraces could be found in more than 100 places around the world.
+Such tufa waterfalls are not very frequent in the world but not that rare either - tufa and travertine terraces could be found in more than 100 places around the world.
 Their formation continues while the springs are active.

 Typical example of such processes is Dunn's River Falls in Jamaica.

 World has many staircases and many are beautiful.
 But Dunn's River Falls could be some of the most enjoyable staircases in the world.

 These tufa terraces end in the beach of Caribbean Sea.
 Thus - one can start climbing them right from the gorgeous beach.